-- 4.20 This scale of growth represents a substantial increase in the housing stock of the Derby HMA and is considered to be at the upper level of what the market will be able to deliver taking account of past build rates and the economic conditions.
-This level of growth would also allow for an aspirational rate of economic growth and strike an appropriate balance between making provision for in-migration to the HMA for work and non-work purposes and avoiding the HMA becoming a 'dormitory' area with unsustainable levels of outcommuting. - 4.25 The proposed distribution reflects the fact that the least constrained options for physical extensions to Derby predominately, but not entirely, lie in South Derbyshire.
-The distribution also reflects that Amber Valley has many constraints including the Derwent Valley World Heritage Site and Green Belt surrounding their Market Towns though does have a significant development opportunity at Cinderhill, near Denby. - 4.26 The proposed distribution also reflects the fact that the amount of growth proposed in Amber Valley plans for employment growth as opposed to virtually none at all.

-- 4.27 It should be noted that in planning for an additional 12,618 dwellings in South Derbyshire, the following need to be subtracted to give a reflection of what is required from the Local Plan moving forward: - Dwellings which have already been completed since 1 April 2011. - Unimplemented planning permissions for dwellings as at the point being monitored from and unimplemented sites already allocated in the South Derbyshire Local Plan 1998. - 4.28 Allowance is also made for estimated future losses of existing dwelling stock of around 200 dwellings between 2011 and 2028.
+- 4.28 This scale of growth represents a substantial increase in the housing stock of the Derby HMA and is considered to be at the upper level of what the market will be able to deliver taking account of past build rates and the economic conditions.
+This level of growth would also allow for an aspirational rate of economic growth and strike an appropriate balance between making provision for in-migration to the HMA for work and non-work purposes and avoiding the HMA becoming a 'dormitory' area with unsustainable levels of out-commuting. - 4.29 The proposed distribution reflects the fact that the least constrained options for physical extensions to Derby predominately lie in South Derbyshire.
+The distribution also reflects that Amber Valley has many constraints including the Derwent Valley World Heritage Site and Green Belt surrounding their Market Towns though does have a significant development opportunity at Cinderhill, near Denby. - 4.30 The proposed distribution also reflects the fact that the amount of growth proposed in Amber Valley is somewhat higher than the adjusted trend projection as otherwise that Borough would be planning for virtually no employment growth at all. - 4.31 It should be noted that in planning for an additional 13,454 dwellings in South Derbyshire, the following need to be subtracted to give a reflection of what is required from the Local Plan moving forward: - Dwellings which have already been completed since 1 April 2008. - Unimplemented planning permissions for dwellings as at 1 April 2012 and unimplemented sites already allocated in the South Derbyshire Local Plan 1998. - 4.32 Allowance is also made for estimated future losses of existing dwelling stock of around 150 dwellings between 2012 and 2028. - 4.33 In particular, a substantial amount of dwellings already have planning permission on three large sites adjoining Derby following a Conjoined Public Enquiry in 2008 and also at the former Drakelow Power Station site.